 Comprehensive security for Enterprise Hadoop

 Apache Ranger delivers a comprehensive approach to security for a Hadoop cluster.
-It provides central security policy administration across the core enterprise security requirements of authorization, authentication, audit and data protection.
+It provides a centralized platform to define, administer and manage security policies consistently across Hadoop components.

 Apache Ranger has a decentralized architecture with the following internal components: